eduardogmarchesan/self_parking_car/README.md

 - Ensure proper wiring and connection of components to avoid malfunctions.
 - Adjust pin configurations if necessary, depending on the actual hardware setup.
+- It works with ESP32 aswell, but you just have to change the pins.